rainbowgum API 0.8.0

 Appenders

 An appender contains an Encoder and an Output.
-Unlike other logging frameworks it is rare to have custom Appenders as most of the work is done by the encoder and output.
-That is an appender can be mostly thought of as a tuple of encoder and output.
+Unlike other logging frameworks there are no custom Appenders as most of the work is done by the encoder and output.
+That is an appender can be mostly thought of as a tuple of encoder and output as well as it supervises both.

 Encoders